 Fast forward a decade and Ashley is blending her passions for travel and making connections with her prowess for organization at Mountain Kora.
 Following six years of professional experience in the adventure travel industry, Ashley launched Mountain Kora with the aim of providing engaged, adventurous travelers with extraordinary experiences in the places that inspire her most.
 With an eye for detail and a dedicated, ‘boots on the ground’ approach, Ashley has crafted a portfolio of experiences designed to foster meaningful connections in unique mountain communities and wilderness areas.

-When she’s not on the road, Ashley lives in Keene, New Hampshire with her husband and two young daughters.
+When she’s not on the road, Ashley lives in Burke, Vermont with her husband and two young daughters.

 Ashley Nesbitt: Ashley founded Mountain Kora in 2017 to offer active adventures unique from the mainstream adventure travel industry.
 Following years of in-depth experience developing and selling adventure tours, Ashley struck out on her own to offer trips that she really feels excited about and that give back to the communities she has visited over the years.
 Ashley directs day-to-day operations and development of Mountain Kora.
 Having been to each Mountain Kora destination, she brings intimate knowledge of each trip having designed every aspect of each Mountain Kora adventure.
 Clients interface directly with Ashley from time of inquiry to return from your adventure.